bluedynamics/usbid/README.rst

 ===============================

-This module helps to get infos for your connected usb devices, and find out where they are mounted on your fs. it basically consists of two parts.
+This module helps to get infos for your connected usb devices, and find out where they are mounted on your fs.
+It basically consists of two parts:

+usbinfo
+    get information about usbdevices from its identifiers.

+devices
+    get a tree of the connected devices.

 usbinfo
 -------